 With the ability to browse the Web, check email, share photos and more, wireless technology has enhanced our capacity to communicate with friends, family and colleagues from anywhere in the world.
 While our devices can help us meet deadlines, share selfies and post updates, the reality is these tasks use a significant amount of data and charges can quickly add up—especially when traveling outside the United States.
 Help make your international travels more relaxing without the stress and worry of huge international data usage charges by following these six tips:

 Data roaming can easily suck up a majority of your monthly data when overseas, so save yourself from unnecessary data charges by making sure roaming is turned off.
 On an iPhone, go to settings, select general and then network to turn off roaming.
 On an Android, go to settings, wireless networks and then mobile networks.
 Another popular alternative is turning your phone on airplane mode.

 This is one of the easiest solutions.
-Verizon offers several International Data plans to get the best bang for your buck.
-With coverage in more than 200 countries, that’s why Verizon has been recognized for having the “Best Service in the World” four times in a row.
+Verizon offers International Data plans to get the best bang for your buck.
+TravelPass offers coverage in more than 130 countries.

-You won’t be able to avoid usage, so be sure to track it often and make sure you’re staying in your allotted data usage for the month.
+You won’t be able to avoid usage, so be sure check and monitor your data usage with one of these free tools.
+Track it often and make sure you’re staying in your allotted data usage for the month.
 This will be a definite help when you’re concerned about running over your data plan abroad.
 Set your phone’s data tracker to zero before you leave to see how much data you are using each day.

 When you are using WiFi, you aren’t using data.
 Make sure WiFi is always turned on where it exists.
 If you’re in an area where the WiFi is plentiful, try using apps such as Viber, which allows you to call, text and send pictures for free in an area with WiFi or 4G LTE.
 You can also use What’s App, a messaging communication source via WiFi.